A minimal C++ development environment

 Browser and internet connection

-A good book, does not matter how good, can only help you so much.
+A good book, no matter how good, can only help you so much.

-When encountering cryptic compiler errors, strange bugs or have some fundamental questions how some things works, a browser with a search engine (or a chat/forum/…) will help you to find the solution faster.
+When encountering cryptic compiler errors, or strange bugs, or if you have some fundamental questions about how some things work, a browser and a search engine (or a chat/forum/…) will help you to find the solution faster.

 The difficult part is distinguishing between good resources and bad resources.

-Some sites that probably everyone working with C++ should be aware of:
+Some sites that probably everyone working with C++ should be aware of (in no particular order):

 Restricting oneself to a subset of tools working in all environments is not a very productive approach, but it is useful for getting started.

-For example, if working on a GNU/Linux machine, I would absolutely recomend Valgrind.
+For example, if working on a GNU/Linux machine, I would absolutely recommend Valgrind.

 Do you want to share your opinion?
 Or is there an error, some parts that are not clear enough?